StoboxTechnologies/Stobox-STV3-programmble-asset-infrastructure/README.md

 **Programmable Asset Infrastructure for Real-World Asset Tokenization**

-The Stobox STV3 Protocol is a comprehensive smart contract infrastructure for issuing and managing regulated security tokens on EVM-compatible blockchains.
-Built on the Diamond Standard (EIP-2535), it provides institutional-grade compliance, identity verification, and lifecycle management for tokenized real-world assets.
+The Stobox STV3 Protocol is an institutional-grade smart contract infrastructure for issuing, managing, and operating regulated security tokens on EVM-compatible blockchains.
+Built on the Diamond Standard (EIP-2535), STV3 delivers a modular, upgradeable architecture that supports full lifecycle management of tokenized real-world assets with embedded compliance and governance.

+STV3 functions as a programmable asset infrastructure, enabling real-world financial instruments to be issued and managed on-chain with native enforcement of regulatory rules, identity verification, governance controls, and data integrations.
+All critical asset operations—including transfers, distributions, redemptions, corporate actions, and data updates—are executed and validated directly through smart contract logic, eliminating reliance on manual oversight and off-chain enforcement.

+Engineered for enterprises, investment funds, corporates, commodity issuers, and regulated market participants, the Stobox STV3 Protocol combines the flexibility of blockchain technology with the structural rigor of traditional financial regulation.
+It enables organizations to issue digital assets that operate predictably, adapt through controlled upgrades, and maintain continuous regulatory alignment across multiple jurisdictions.
 ---

 ## Documentation